JTG logo

 You can also choose from some bathroom units that are custom designed for construction needs.
 These include the highrise toilet unit and toilet lift unit, which are designed specifically for high rise construction.
 The units can roll into construction elevators or be lifted with a crane.

 While you may not think you need a handicap restroom unit on a construction site, it's good to have all of your bases covered.
+These units, which fully comply with OSHA toilet requirements, include features like interior safety bars, a larger seat, and sufficient room for wheelchair accessibility, ensuring that all your bases are covered on the construction site.
 These ADA toilets are designed to accommodate users who need a little more space, and it provides all of the same benefits and features of the standard and then some.
 For example, it also has interior safety bars and a larger seat, as well as being large enough to accommodate a wheelchair.

 John To Go's Familiarity With Florida Toilet Requirements for Construction Sites